Akashx1550/Akashx1550/README.md

 # 💫 About Me:
 👋 Hello there!
-I'm Akash, a driven web developer with a knack for creating captivating online experiences.
-My toolbox is filled with HTML, CSS, JavaScript, React, Java, and C++, enabling me to bring ideas to life and build interactive and dynamic web applications.
-Let's turn ideas into reality together! ✨
+I'm Akash,a passionate developer with expertise in MongoDB, Express, React, Node.js, JavaScript, and Java.
+I have a strong command of Git/Github and love working on projects that challenge me to think outside the box.
+I'm always eager to learn new technologies and contribute to open-source projects.
+Let's collaborate and turn ideas into reality together! ✨

 ## 🌐 Socials: